evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 You can order Audi e-tron 55 with an alternative Adaptive Air Suspension Sport suspension.
 The suspension is fully adaptive suspension both on the front and rear axle.
 Height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 152 mm and max 248 mm.

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
-In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
+In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 Dynamic steering is standard on Audi e-tron 55.
 Dynamic steering varies the steering ratio as a function of driving speed.